narrowin/ansible-mikrotik/README.md

 ansible-playbook playbooks/mikrotik-backup-config.yml --limit mikrotik_s3n
 ```

-Mikrotik config files will be stored in the ansible control host in `backups/` unless reconfigured in [group_vars/all.yml](group_vars/all.yml)
+MikroTik config files will be stored in the ansible control host in `backups/` unless reconfigured in [inventory/group_vars/all.yml](inventory/group_vars/all.yml)

 ### Backup system files mikrotik switches